 How will my business benefit?

 Abergavenny Food Festival has grown to be one of the largest food festivals in the country with an audience to match.
-This provides a unique opportunity for your business to pioneer support for one of the most loved and cutting edge food festivals.
+This provides a unique opportunity for your business to pioneer support for one of the most loved events in the UK’s culinary calendar.

 As a not-for-profit organisation we put back what we can into the local community.
 We ensure that socially responsible ways of working are embedded into our culture and we work with all our sponsors to meet their CSR aspirations.